null

 Shipping Notice:

-All specimens are packaged in vacuum-sealed, Mylar-coated, polyurethane bags.
-The vacuum pack keeps the specimen moist.
 Anatomy Warehouse recommends that you keep your specimen wet with holding fluid every time you use the specimen.
 A pail or jar for your specimen will ensure the longevity and usability of your specimen.

 Some specimens may have a lead time of 4 - 6 weeks before your item is ready to ship.
 Please send us a message via Live Chat or give us a call at 800-422-1134 for more information.